 Frequently Asked Questions

-Q: I am a woman with children.
-Where can we go?
+Q: I’m a woman with children—where can we go?

-Q: I am under 21 and need help.
-Where can I go?
+Q: I’m under 21 and need help—where can I go?

-Q: Where can I get a shower and wash my clothes?
+Q: Where can I get free showers and laundry near me?

 Q: How can I get a Nevada ID or birth certificate?